aadya940/gemma_demo/README.md

 # Gemma Demo

-A lightweight chat interface for interacting with Google's Gemma language models via Hugging Face.
+A lightweight chat interface for interacting with Google's Gemma language models via Hugging Face using Streamlit.

 ## Features